ClicketySplit/build-guides/chapters/11-Displays.md

 > Take note of the socket/half pairing and orientation that the socket has been fit to the port itself.

 ## SIP Sockets
-As alluded to in the Pins section, installation of the sockets are different than most implementations.
-The sockets are soldered to the Displays.
+As alluded to in the Pins section, installation of the sockets are different than most implementations.  **The sockets are soldered to the Displays.**

 ### Prepare the Sockets
 Similar to soldering the display's pins to the PCB, we will clip off the header extrusions to ensure a clean solder joint.

-To prepare the socket legs, insert the socket legs from the top of the display's PCB, and clip the extrusions as close as possible from the bottom.
+To prepare the socket legs, insert the socket legs from the top of the display's PCB, and clip the extrusions as close as possible from under the display's PCB.

 Clipping from the bottom will ensure that no damage is made to the top of the PCB, or what's worse, the display glass itself.

+> **NOTE** \
+> The following picture illustrates what the socket looks like after the clipping activity.

 ![Displays: Clip SIP Extrusions](images/11-displays-clip-sip-extrusions.png)

 > **FINISHING TIP** \
 > Use a small file, or emery board to ensure each leg is the same length.
-File across all legs at the same time.
+File across all legs at the same time—**do not file with the display attached to the socket.**

 ![Displays: File SIP Extrusions](images/11-displays-file-extrusions.png)